AdobeDocs/analytics.en/help/technotes/ai-traffic.md

 title: Analyze traffic from AI chatbots
 feature: Metrics, Data Configuration and Collection
 ---
-# Analyze traffic from AI chatbots
+# Analyze traffic from conversational AI tools

 Adobe Analytics provides tools for analyzing AI traffic on your website.